-In group therapy, 5-10 students meet face-to-face with one or two group leaders for one hour to ninety minutes.
+In group therapy, 5-10 students meet over HIPPA-compliant Zoom with one or two group leaders for one hour to ninety minutes.
 Members are encouraged to discuss whatever concerns brought them to CAPS in the first place.
 You can ask for support, different perspectives, or feedback.
 You can also share your feelings and experiences and provide support and feedback to other group members.
-The group setting gives members an opportunity to interact with others and try out new behaviors in a safe environment.
+The group gives members an opportunity to interact with others and try out new behaviors in a safe environment.
 It also gives people the opportunity to see that they are not alone and that other people experience similar difficulties.

 Research shows that group therapy is as effective as individual therapy in addressing a wide variety of concerns affecting young adults, ranging from mild adjustment issues to chronic mental health concerns.
 For certain issues, such as relationship or interpersonal concerns, group therapy can be more effective than individual therapy.

 Group therapy is typically just as effective as individual therapy for a variety of reasons.
 First, most group members identify with issues that other members share and find that they are helping themselves just by being present and processing issues vicariously.
 Second, members practice new ways of interacting by listening, giving feedback, and engaging other group members about their concerns.
 Third, group therapy offers the opportunity to hear multiple perspectives and receive support from peers.
 Finally, the group environment offers a safe place to test out behaviors or new ways of being.

 UNC undergraduate students, graduate students and post-docs are eligible to participate in CAPS groups.
 Most often people join group because they are experiencing difficulties in their relationships or have something in their lives that they find distressing or difficult to handle.
 Some examples is the types of personal issues that students bring to group include:

 - discomfort in social situations

 - lack of intimacy or connection in relationships

 - family of origin problems